-From the results presented, we observe that anomaly detection (AD) performance has following tendencies: (1) Compared to Scenario 3, overall AD performance improves in Scenario 2 across most methods, showing the effectiveness of the ContinualAD dataset.
-(2) Continual adaptation using the ContinualAD dataset enhances zero-shot generalizability, as observed in VisA and MVTec.
+From the results presented, we observe that anomaly detection (AD) performance has the following tendencies: (1) Compared to Scenario 3, overall AD performance improves in Scenario 2 across most methods, showing the effectiveness of the ContinualAD dataset.
+(2) Continual adaptation using the ContinualAD dataset enhances zero-shot generalizability, as observed in MVTec-AD and VisA.
 Excluding ContinualAD leads to a consistent drop in performance among prior methods.
 (3) Our proposed baseline achieves strong and consistent results across all scenarios, showing notable improvements in Scenario 2 and maintaining competitive generalizability in Scenario 3 after continual adaptation.
-Based on these results, we can reasonably conjecture that \textit{our ContinualAD dataset provides valuable information for detecting anomalies in both unseen and continually introduced categories under more challenging scenarios than prior setups.
-The proposed baseline exhibits robust and consistent performance, setting a meaningful benchmark for future AD methods.}